 Change of Conditions

 Nature being nature, sometimes conditions can change at short notice.
 It’s a good idea to check this page ahead of your visit for any updates.

 Twelve Apostles (Port Campbell National Park)

-Closure of the Twelve Apostles Visitor Centre and lookoutsIn response to advice from the Victorian Chief Health Officer, Parks Victoria has decided to close high visitation sites with a typical attendance of over 500 people.
-This includes The Twelve Apostles Visitor Centre and lookouts which will be closed until further notice. .
-The carpark and toilets at the Visitor Centre will remain open.
-Access to the Great Ocean Road and other visitor attractions are currently unaffected.
+COVID-19 closures - Twelve Apostles Visitor Centre and lookoutsIn response to advice from the Victorian Chief Health Officer about COVID-19, the Twelve Apostles Visitor Centre and lookouts are closed until further notice.
 For more information, please visit www.parks.vic.gov.au/covid19

 Loch Ard Gorge Shipwreck Walk (Port Campbell National Park)

 Muttonbird Island lookoutThe Muttonbird Island lookout is currently closed for structural assessment The rest of the Loch Ard Gorge Precinct remains open.
 Open sites include the popular Loch Ard Gorge beach, Island Archway, Broken Head and Sherbrooke River.
 Muttonbird island remains visible from the Muttonbird island to Blowhole lookout along the Living On The Edge track